aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/ctpel.md

 {{ page.datacite.copyrightYear }}
 {{ page.datacite.copyrightHolder | map: "name" |  join: ", " }}

-Permission to use, copy, modify, and/or distribute the data within AIDA (Analytic Imaging Diagnostics Arena https://medtech4health.se/aida) for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+Permission to use, copy, modify, and/or distribute the data within AIDA (Analytic Imaging Diagnostics Arena https://medtech4health.se/aida) for the purpose of medical imaging research with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.

 THE DATA IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS DATA INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN